nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Get_config_entry_points of permission_config contract
 ```

-### FA2 permissiniong schemas and configuration
+### FA2 permissiniong policies and configuration

-Often proposed token standards specify either a single schema (like allowances
+Often proposed token standards specify either a single policy (like allowances
-in ERC-20) or multiple non-compatible schemas (like ERC-777 which has both allowances
+in ERC-20) or multiple non-compatible policies (like ERC-777 which has both allowances
 and operators APIs; two versions of the transfer entry point, one which invokes
 sender/receiver hooks and one which does not).

-FA2 implementation may use different permissioning schemas to define who can initiate
+FA2 implementation may use different permissioning policies to define who can initiate
 a transfer and who can receive tokens.
 This specification defines a set of standard
 configuration APIs.
 The concrete implementation of FA2 token contract MUST support
 one of the standard config APIs, which can be discovered by FA2 token contract